-Hamilton, Northwood Broom and Grove Academies welcome children from all backgrounds, faiths and those of no faith.
-The Governors of the Academies are committed to developing inclusive schools that reflects the diversity of the local community
+Hamilton, Northwood Broom and Grove academies welcome children from all backgrounds, faiths and those of no faith.
+The governors of the academies are committed to developing inclusive schools that reflect the diversity of the local community.

-As well as being inclusive academies, the Infant schools and Junior school have a distinctive ethos and character.
-All parents applying for a place at each Academy are asked to respect this ethos and its importance to the school community.
-It is hoped that all children who attend our Academies will actively participate in the life of the school.
+As well as being inclusive academies, the infant academies and junior academy have a distinctive ethos and character.
+All parents applying for a place at each academy are asked to respect this ethos and its importance to the school community.
+It is expected that all children who attend our academies will actively participate in the life of the school.

-Parents wishing to apply for a place at Hamilton Academy, Northwood Broom Academy or Grove Academy can apply online at www.stoke.gov.uk/ admissions or complete the Admission Application Form, which is available from the academy.
+Parents wishing to apply for a place at Hamilton Academy, Northwood Broom Academy or Grove Academy can apply online at www.stoke.gov.uk/admissions or complete the Admission Application Form, which is available from the academy.
 This should then be returned directly to the academy or to the Local Authority by the published closing date.
 Paper forms are only available for late applicants or those with additional needs that preclude the use of the on-line system.

 The admission of pupils with an Education Health Care Plan (EHCP) are dealt with by a separate procedure.
-These children will be admitted to the Academy if our school is named on the EHCP and will be placed first.
+These children will be admitted to the academy if our school is named on the EHCP and will be placed first.
 This is a statutory entitlement under S.324 of the Education Act 1996.
-Children who attend Hamilton Academy or Northwood Broom Academy and apply for a place at Grove Academy will be allocated a place before the oversubscription criteria operates.